anandgokul18/Network_Topology_Generator/README.md

 # findTestbedTopology.py

 Testbed Topology Generator for Arista Internal Users.
 This script will generate a topology of connections based on the devices given by utilising the LLDP output of those devices.
+The user need to have a route to the DUTs from the device on which they are running this script.

+By default, the topology will be generated for devices specified in ~/setup.txt.
+If user needs to generate topology based on username or other file, he/she needs to use the flags.

 ### Installation and Requirements